You know, this whole “follow your dreams” thing is getting a little old, right?

-The truth of that matter is that nobody knows what a damn bonbon is in the first place, and secondly, that nobody knows what their”dreams” are, either.
-EXCLAMATION!
+The truth of that matter is that nobody knows what a damn bonbon is in the first place, and secondly, that nobody knows what their “dreams” are, either.

 Did that sound like me yelling?
 Because I was totally yelling.

-So since there's all this new-found hoighty toighty pressure to “follow your dreams,” and since most of us, by and large, do whatever the hell society tells us to do, here we are running around like a pack of rabid tortoises, drooling all over ourselves and trying, with no avail, to become all “enlightened” and “free” and “happy” and “zen” and “I-don't-know-why-I'm-doing-this-but-I-only-own-100-things-ish-because-clearly-I'm-not-a-good-person-if-I-own-more-than-one-pair-of-shoes.”
-Assuming tortoises wear shoes, of course.
+Here we are running around like a pack of rabid tortoises, drooling all over ourselves and trying, with no avail, to become all “enlightened” and “free” and “happy” and “zen” and “I-don’t-know-why-I’m-doing-this-but-I-only-own-100-things-ish-because-clearly-I’m-not-a-good-person-if-I-own-more-than-one-pair-of-shoes.”
+(Assuming tortoises wear shoes, of course.)

-Everyone keeps preaching that we need to follow our dreams (guilty of this), but how can we do that if we haven't first taken the time to figure out what those even are?
+If the advice is to follow our dreams, how can we do that if we haven’t first taken the time to figure out what those even are?